oupala/apaxy/README.md

 ## Troubleshooting

-Make sure the options set in .htaccess files of Apaxy can actually be changed.
+Make sure the options set in `.htaccess` files of Apaxy can actually be changed.
 This means that you need to allow to ovveride the used options in your apache configuration of the directory apaxy used with: `AllowOverride Indexes`

 Find more information in the in the [apache documentation](https://httpd.apache.org/docs/2.2/de/mod/core.html).

 ## Credits

-Apaxy owes it's existence to the amazing [h5ai](http://larsjung.de/h5ai/) by [Lars Jung](https://twitter.com/lrsjng).
+Apaxy owes its existence to the amazing [h5ai](http://larsjung.de/h5ai/) by [Lars Jung](https://twitter.com/lrsjng).
 Had I not seen this, I would never have looked into making my own (probably way less useful) version.

 [Faenza Icons](http://tiheum.deviantart.com/art/Faenza-Icons-173323228) are used in the `apaxy` theme.